"Obtaining Success in the Least Restrictive Environment"

 The flyer from the Virginia Department of Education (VDOE) provides hints and tips on how to become involved at school.

-Each school year the Virginia Department of Education (VDOE) is required to report the the U.S. Department of Education the "percent of parents with a child receiving special education services who report that schools facilitated parent involvement as a means of improving services and results for children with disabilities."
-Your participation in this survey will help VDOE collect additional information to identify training needs related to the special education processes.
-Families who have more than one child receiving special education services should complete a survey as it applies to each of their children with special needs.
-You may click the following link to access the survey.
+Each school year, the Virginia Department of Education (VDOE) is required to report to the U.S. Department of Education the “Percent of parents with a child receiving special education services who report that schools facilitated parent involvement as a means of improving services and results for children with disabilities.”
+To gather this year’s data, the School Year 2018-2019 Indicator 8 parent surveyresponse collection period will continue through January 31, 2020.

 Exceptional Education & Student Services